aaugustin/mtefd/multiple-template-engines.rst

 The ``startapp`` and ``startproject`` management commands won't support alternative template engines for now.
-While it would be feasible to add a ``--backend/-b`` option, it would only support built-in backends, because these commands runs without configured settings, making the feature less attractive.
+While it would be feasible to add a ``--backend/-b`` option, it would only support built-in backends, because these commands runs without configured settings.
+That makes the feature less attractive.